Ultimaker/UraniumExampleExtensionPlugin/README.md

 Example Extension
 =================

 This is an example extension plug-in for Uranium.
+Uranium is the underlying framework used in Ultimaker Cura and NinjaKittens.

 The extension type plug-in is a "generic" type of plug-in that just gets some object constructed upon loading the plug-in for the first time.
 Using the initialisation of that class as starting point for your code, you can access all of the application.